tsimoli/personal-dash/README.md

 Dashboard for personal use:

+  * Shows traffic to work
+  * Shows weather and forecast

 Todo:

-  * LAM(Liikenteen Automaattinen Mittauspiste) data
+  * Convert LAM(Liikenteen Automaattinen Mittauspiste) data to use json endpoint(SOAP is depricated)
-  * Weather and forecast
-  * News feed